 Oh, sure.
 There were lots of fun memories.
 Rigging microphones around the aisles of an estate sale with Dr. Wesley.
 Emery telling me to set up cameras around this spot on the ground in the middle of the night while she was staring intently into these nearby woods in a different direction.
 A lot of little things like that will pop up now and then.
 They’re fond memories.

 Three of the studio crew came up to Riley’s suburban address from the other part of town.
 They rolled to a stop over the road’s thick bumps and cracks made by the vengeful roots of old trees.
-The brick walkway leading to the house was covered in spots of shade and leaves that blurred the path’s edges from the tall grass and the dandelions.
-One of the crew stepped up to the “WIPE YOUR PAWS” mat to knock on the door.
+The brick walkway leading to the house was covered in spots of shade and leaves dense enough to hide the path’s edges from the tall grass and the unhindered dandelions.
+One of the crew stepped up to the “WIPE YOUR PAWS” mat to knock.
 An older woman answered.
-A row of teen daughters stopped their morning activities and froze, staring like deer at the strangers at the doorstep.
+A row of young sisters stopped their morning activities and froze staring like deer at the strangers at the doorstep.
 A dog yapped from a room out of view.
-The woman sped through the crew’s introductions, address confirmations, and apologies on the morning hour before yelling backwards into the house.
+The woman began yelling backwards into the house after speeding through introductions, address confirmations, and apologies on the morning hour.

 “RILEY!
 Get DOWN here, my god, you shoulda seen he’s been getting all primmed up and ready since five this morning he was banging around, RILEY, yes I let them IN get OVER here I really am sorry, hate to keep you waiting, no, no, you shouldn’t have to deal with this kind of thing, all your nice equipment and cameras and your van back there, RILEY!
 GodDAMN.”

 “Mom!”
 Riley yelled from atop the staircase railing.

 “You took off your jacket?
 All that and you’re not going to wear the jacket?”